karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 title: "Building and deploying a .NET 8 App on an ARM64 processor using Azure Pipelines and AWS ECS Fargate.
 Part 2: Demo"
 date: 2024-04-02T09:42:30+01:00
 tags: ["dotnet", "containers", "azure", "aws", "devops", "arm64"]
 description: "In this two-part series, I’m going to show you how to build and deploy a .NET 8 app container image that targets an ARM64 processor.
 In part 2, we will attempt to perform an end-to-end process.
-We will build a .NET 8 API, containerize the app targeting an ARM64 processor using Azure Pipelines, and finally deploy it on AWS ECS Fargate.
+This will involve building a .NET 8 API, containerizing the app targeting an ARM64 processor using Azure Pipelines, and deploying it on AWS ECS Fargate.
-Additionally, we will conduct a quick benchmark to compare the performance of the application running on an ARM64 Fargate container against the same app using an AMD64 Fargate container."
+Furthermore, a benchmark will also be conducted to compare the performance of the application running on an ARM64 Fargate container versus an AMD64 Fargate container."
 draft: true
 ---